In EF Core, a connected scenario is the normal flow where entity changes are tracked and saved using the same DbContext.

 What is a connected scenario in EF Core?

-It is a scenario where the entity is loaded, modified, and saved while still being tracked by the same DbContext.
+It is a scenario where entity changes are tracked and saved by the same DbContext, usually within the same unit of work.

 Do I need to call Attach() in a connected scenario?

-Usually no. If the entity was loaded and is still tracked by the current DbContext, Attach() is typically unnecessary.
+Usually no. If the entity was loaded and is still tracked by the current context, Attach() is typically unnecessary.

 Do I need to call Update() in a connected scenario?

-Usually no. If the entity is already tracked, calling Update() is often redundant and can be misleading.
+Usually no. If the entity is already tracked by the current context, calling Update() is often redundant and can be misleading.

 Why are my changes not saved after using AsNoTracking()?

-Because the entity was not tracked when it was loaded, so EF Core does not automatically detect and persist those changes.
+Because the entity was not tracked when it was loaded, so EF Core does not automatically detect and persist those changes through the normal connected flow.

 Can a scenario stop being connected?

 Yes.
-If the context is disposed, if the entity comes from another context, or if tracking was disabled, the scenario is no longer connected in the EF Core sense.
+If the context is disposed, if the entity comes from another context, if tracking was disabled, or if the entity was detached, the scenario is no longer connected in the EF Core sense.

-Because SaveChanges() relies on tracked state.
-If the entity is not tracked, EF Core cannot treat it like a normal connected update.
+Because SaveChangesAsync() relies on tracked state.
+If the entity is not tracked by the current context, EF Core cannot treat it like a normal connected update.